Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Grab Holdings Limited (GRAB, GRABW) Investors and Encourages Investors to Contact the Firm Before May 16, 2022

-The law firm of Kirby+McInerney+LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Grab Holdings Limited (“Grab Holdings” or the “Company”) (NASDAQ: GRAB, GRABW) securities between November 12, 2021 and March 3, 2022, inclusive (the “Class Period”).
+NEW YORK, April 14, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Grab Holdings Limited (“Grab Holdings” or the “Company”) ( GRAB, GRABW) securities between November 12, 2021 and March 3, 2022, inclusive (the “Class Period”).
 Investors have until May 16, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Grab Holdings offers a superapp that operates primarily across the deliveries, mobility, and digital financial services sectors in Southeast Asia.